ECoops-123/IF-Navigation/README.md

 ---

-THe format to edit the ILS can be seen in the link below.
+The format to edit the ILS can be seen in the link below.

 https://developer.x-plane.com/wp-content/uploads/2015/11/XP-NAV810-Spec.pdf